2019 Treviso Open: Men's event

 208 participants entered the men's event held from 8 to 11 May.
 Mike Massey, the 72-year-old World Trickshot Champion competed at his first Euro Tour event.
 Massey lost both of his games to Bruno Ernst and Juan Antonio Pina-Hidalgo.
 Albin Ouschan lost his initial match 9–4 against Casper Matikainen.
 Ouschan won the next two matches, before he lost to Vitaliy Patsura 9–6, and failed to progress.
-Defending champion Fedor Gorst also failed to progress, he lost two of his three matches, to Konstantinos Koukiadakis and Ruslan Chinachov.
+Defending champion Fedor Gorst also failed to progress, he lost two of his three matches, to Konstantinos Koukiadakis and Ruslan Chinakhov.